Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 ## Governance Token Mechanics

-- DOT tokens are locked when you vote on a proposal.
+- DOT tokens are frozen when you vote on a proposal.
-- You can reuse your locked tokens across multiple proposals.
+- You can reuse your frozen tokens across multiple proposals.
   - Voting for one proposal does not affect your ability to vote on another proposal.
-- You can also reuse staked tokens (which are also just locked).
+- You can also reuse staked tokens (which are also just frozen).
 - You can update your vote while the proposal is ongoing.
-- If you used conviction voting, your tokens might be locked for long periods of time passed the end of a proposal.
+- If you used conviction voting, your tokens might be frozen for long periods of time passed the end of a proposal.

 ---